Small resolutions of moduli spaces of scaled curves: Naive Fulton--MacPherson degeneration spaces

 Let $X$ be a smooth projective variety of dimension $d>0$.
+The constructions in this section are related to the Fulton--MacPherson compactification $X[n]$ and its `universal family' $X[n]^+$.
+The reader is referred to \cite{[FM94]} for their construction and properties.

-The notion of \emph{Fulton--MacPherson degeneration space} (or simply \emph{FM space}) $(W \to S, W \to X)$ of $X$ over a base $S$ has been introduced in \cite[Definition 2.1.1]{[KKO14]}.
-Such spaces will come up in \S\ref{section: polydiagonal degenerations}, though we may even work with a smaller, more elementary, class.
+Kim, Kresh, and Oh introduced the notion of \emph{Fulton--MacPherson degeneration space} (or simply \emph{FM space}) of $X$ over an arbitrary base \cite[Definition 2.1.1]{[KKO14]} to construct an alternate compactification of the space of maps from curves to $X$.
+FM spaces are families which \'e{tale} locally on the base look like (pullbacks of) $X[n]^+ \to X[n]$ with the marked points ignored.
+Please see \cite[Figure 5]{[FM94]} or \cite[Figure 1]{[KKO14]} for pictures of the fibers.
+Such spaces will come up in \S\ref{section: polydiagonal degenerations}, though, for our purposes, we may work with the more elementary class of degenerations below.